 How virtual hearings are recorded

-Counsel, parties, observers, and witnesses are prohibited from recording, by any means, the virtual hearing, including by taking photos or screenshots; all recording is to be done by the IRB.
+Counsel, parties, observers, and witnesses are prohibited from recording the virtual hearing, including by taking photos or screenshots.
+All recording is to be done by the

+Use a device with a large screen.
 We do not recommend using a smartphone because of their small screens.
 If you do use a phone, do not hold it in your hand throughout the hearing, but instead position it in front of you in a stable position such as on a table.
+Position yourself to be seen in the middle of the screen.

 Ensure you are in a quiet, distraction-free location, with good lighting, and minimal background noise.
 Use an appropriate camera angle and background for your video.